Aibel Brothers / L. Isaacson

 The company appears under the name Aibel Bros., Silk & Cotton Yarns in the Manhattan telephone directory of 1917.
 This business name was used through 1928, and they were located here at 40 W. 20th St. from 1925 to 1928.

-From 1935 until 1978 Herman Aibel (1894-1980) was employed at Mystic Rayon Corp., 116 W. 23rd St. From 1934 until the time of his death in 1950 Irving J. Aibel (1898/1900?-1950) was the proprietor of Malina Co., 111 8th Ave.
+From 1931 until 1978 Herman Aibel (1894-1980) was employed at Majestic Rayon Corp., 116 W. 23rd St. As of May, 2010, yarn wholesalers and manufacturers, Majestic Rayon Corp., were still in business at this address.
+From 1934 until the time of his death in 1950 Irving J. Aibel (1898/1900?-1950) was employed at the Malina Co., 111 8th Ave.
+The Malina Co. were founded by Louis Malina (1886-1963) ca. 1921, and they were a pioneer in the synthetic yarn business.

 L. Isaacson was originally H. B. Isaacson & Son, Suits at 126 Bleecker St. in 1902.
 H. B. Isaacson was Hyman B. Isaacson (1856-1922).
 His partner was his son, Nathan I. Isaacson (1874-ca.1914).
-Around 1914/15 Nathan was displaced in the business (probably upon his death) by his wife, Lena Isaacson (1874-1936).
-On the death of Hyman Isaacson in 1922, the company name changed to (first) The Isaacson Co.
-Inc. and (a little later) L. Isaacson & Son, Boys Suits.
+This ad for H. B. Isaacson & Son appeared in Fairchild's New York Men's Wear Directory, 1907, when the business was located at 190-192 Greene St. Around 1914/15 Nathan was displaced in the business (probably upon his death) by his wife, Lena Isaacson (1874-1936).
+On the death of Hyman Isaacson in 1922, the company name changed to L. Isaacson & Son, Boys Suits.
 The son in this case was Reuben I. Isaacson (1900-1972), the son of Nathan and Lena Isaacson.
-In the 1930s L. Isaacson & Son also did business under the name Peerless Wash Suit Co.

 The first two generations (Hyman, Nathan and Lena) were immigrants from Russia.
 All seem to have immigrated about the same time, 1891.
 Reuben Isaacson was born in New York.
 The family appears in the U. S. Census of 1900 living at 153-155 Madison St., downtown on the East Side of Manhattan.
 Hyman's wife was Gussie, and they had four daughters (all born Russia) living with them.
 Nathan Isaacson lived at the same address, but had his own family consisting of his wife Lena, born Russia, Oct.
 1874.
 The couple had been married 3 years and did not have any children.
 Reuben would be born later in the year (17 Sept.
 1900).
 Reuben Isaacson appears in the U. S. Census of 1920 living with his widowed mother on Prospect Ave. in the Bronx.
 By the time of the 1930 census Lena Isaacson had re-married and now was Mrs. Lena Zuckerman, living at 220 W. 98th St., Manhattan.
 Her son Reuben lived nearby at 41 W. 96th St.